0xAX/linux-insides/interrupts/interrupts-1.md

 }
 ```

 from the [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c).
-The `Interrupt Descriptor table` can be located anywhere in the linear address space and the base address of it must be aligned on an 8-byte boundary in the `x86` or 16-byte bounday in the `x86_64`.
+The `Interrupt Descriptor table` can be located anywhere in the linear address space and the base address of it must be aligned on an 8-byte boundary in the `x86` or 16-byte boundary in the `x86_64`.
 Base address of the `IDT` is stored in the special register which is called - `IDTR`.
 There are two instructions in the `x86` compatible processors to control `IDTR` register:

 * `LIDT`
 * `SIDT`